de86/personal-site/src/pages/nand2Tetris-week-1/index.md

 <br />

-As you can see, although the data and operations here are presented slightly differently than you may have seen before, the functionality should be very familiar to anyone with any experience of development.
+As you can see, although the data and operations here are presented slightly differently than you may have seen before, the functionality of these operations should be very familiar to anyone with any experience of development.

 ### Boolean Functions